 - What are the benefits or reasons for refinancing your mortgage?

 You could decide to refinance your mortgage for several reasons.
 One reason might be to secure a more competitive interest rate, which could save you a significant amount of money over your mortgage lifetime.
 Another reason to refinance your mortgage is to monetize equity in your home.
-Monetizing the equity in your home gives you cash in hand to pay for large expenses such as university fees or home renovation projects or invest at a higher return rate than you are paying on your mortgage.
+Monetizing the equity in your home gives you cash in hand to pay for large expenses such as university tuition, home renovation projects or even the purchase of another property.

 Stamp duty and Cayman mortgages